King Charles III prepares to welcome Trump for historic second state visit at Windsor Castle

 When Trump was in London on his first state visit in 2019, he was met by thousands of protesters who filled the streets outside the Houses of Parliament as a balloon shaped like a giant, diaper-wearing baby Trump floated overhead.

-This time, demonstrators waited until dark to really get started.
-Guerilla campaign group Led By Donkeys projected an image of Trump with the late sex offender Jeffrey Epstein on a tower at the castle.
-Police arrested four people.

-Historian Robert Lacey, a consultant on the Netflix television series “The Crown,” expected that many who seek to make their views known in the spirit of British satire.
-But regardless, he described Windsor as a more “photogenic setting” for a state visit than London.
+Historian Robert Lacey, a consultant on the Netflix television series “The Crown,” said Windsor is also a more “photogenic setting” for a state visit than London.

 “Buckingham Palace has got its balcony, it’s got its façade,” he said.
 But “inside it’s very dreary and it’s currently being renovated, which is one reason why Mr. Trump will not be staying there.
 Windsor is a proper castle.”